Math Camp--It's so Blasdel

 W 0HI JK.LMN

-AB= the conversion of 7.2 degrees Centigrade to degrees Fahrenheit (round to closest integer)
+AB = Convert 7.2 degrees Centigrade to degrees Fahrenheit (round to closest integer).

-CD= the fifth simple prime number (in ascending order)
+CD = What is the fifth simple prime number (in ascending order)?

-HI= take the number most usually associated with an equilateral triangle and add 30 to it.
+HI = Take the number associated with an Equilateral triangle and add 30 to it.

-M= solve the following story problem: On a very hot, humid, mosquito-filled day in July, you and 3 of your friends go hiking on the Ice Age Trail.
+M = Solve the following story problem: On a very hot, humid, mosquito-filled day in July, you and 3 of your friends go hiking on the Ice Age Trail.
 Upon returning home, you find 5 cold soda cans in the refrigerator.
-Each soda can contains 12 fl ozs of the same beverage.
-You decide to pour all of it into a glass pitcher, and pour out an exactly equal amount into 4 tall ice-filled glasses, so that you and your friends can quench yourselves.
-On the way to put the pitcher on the counter, you trip over the sleeping dog and drop the pitcher, breaking it.
-Assuming good asepsis, how many ounces of soda will you pour into each of the 4 glasses?
+Each soda can contains 12 fl ounces of the same beverage.
+You decide to enjoy your drinks out on the breezy screened-in-porch, where you and your 3 friends may quench yourselves in peace, without the ever-present threat of mosquitoes.
+You pour all of the cans into a large, chilled glass-pitcher.
+You proceed to pour out exactly equal amounts into 4 tall ice-filled glasses.
+You should assume the usual dimensions for an ice cube and assume the usual amount of ice needed to fill an 8 ounce glass.
+Don’t be a wimp!
+Any professional bar-tender knows how to do this.
+On the way to the porch, you trip over the sleeping dog, and fall—spilling all of the drinks and breaking all of the glasses.
+Assuming you have not cut yourself or the dog (necessitating a quick trip to the closest emergency room—which is like a distance of 8 miles away) and assuming good asepsis, how many ounces of soda will you pour into 4 fresh ice-filled glasses?

-The sum of all puzzle co-ordinates equals 57.
+The sum of all the puzzle co-ordinates equals 57.

 NOTE: This cache should be available in all seasons, and the terrain rating will change with the seasons.
 The cache owners tried to choose an average value.
 Local geocachers should take the usual precautions regarding poison ivy, mosquitoes, bears, and so forth.
 Out-of-area cachers should do the same and be VERY vigilant of the terrain—especially during the late winter and early spring.
 ALWAYS KNOW IF HUNTING SEASON IS OPEN AND BEHAVE APPROPRIATELY.
 Use public access and do not trespass on any private property.
 The GZ is at times frequented by not conscientious muggles, so CITO would be nice.
 Also BYOP.